tomjoht/documentation-theme-jekyll/pages/en/firmware_upload.md

 ## Espressif Uploader

-This option not need compiling the binaries, you can download the pre-built binaries from our Github in the section releases, and please follow the next steps:
+This option you don't need compiling the binaries, you can download the pre-built binaries and follow the next steps:

 ### Steps